ArjunMash/hnn-textanalysis/README.md

 # hnn-textanalysis
-Scraping content from HNN and conducting ML modelling on each article

-# Sneaker Article Performance Analytics

-This project analyzes the performance of sneaker articles written by a single author (~1,543 articles over the past year) and explores which content and metadata features are associated with higher engagement and revenue.
+This repo is dedicated to a series of scripts meant to enrich a CSV of analytics on Sneakers articles written on Hot New Hip Hop.
+At a high level, the program scrapes content from HNNH, analyzes the text with GPT, creates embeddings and builds a neural network (intended) to predict the # of views an article might get.

 The pipeline:

-1. Crawls and extracts only my roommate's articles from the company's webpage using the **Firecrawl API**.
+1. Crawls and extracts only my roommate's articles from the company's webpage using the **Firecrawl API** and URLs in the provided CSV
-2. Structures the content and engagement metrics into a clean dataset for analysis.
-3. Trains and evaluates ML models to understand what drives article performance.
-4. Exposes results through a simple dashboard / web app.
+2. The content is then processed with GPT to generate some basic features like the article type and shoe brand mentioned.
+Furthermore some text attributes are calculated (number of paragraphs, article length, etc.).
+Embeddings are also created.
+3. Using PyTorch a Neural Network is then trained, cross-validated and tested.
+4. This model is then exposed through a simple Streamlit app allowing a user to input an article and receive a prediction of the article's page views.

 ---

-## Goals
+## Initial Goals

 - **Web Scraping & Ingestion**
-  - Use Firecrawl API to crawl and extract article content and metadata for a single author.
+  - Use Firecrawl API to crawl and extract article content from the web.
-  - Deduplicate, clean, and normalize article data.
+  - Clean the scraped data and format the text for downstream processing.
 - **Data Engineering**
-  - Combine scraped data with external analytics metrics.
+  - Combine scraped data to the provided CSV of analytics
+  - Add additioanl features to the data set using OpenAI embeddings, GPT and basic Python computations.
   - Produce a structured dataset suitable for ML and exploratory analysis.
 - **Machine Learning**
   - Apply ML techniques (informed by QTM-3635) to:
-    - Predict engagement / performance.
+    - Predict artiicle performance/page views.
     - Identify which features matter most (e.g., text features, metadata, publish time).
 - **Visualization / WebApp**
-  - Build a simple dashboard/web app to explore:
+  - Build a simple dashboard/web app to make the model usable to a user seeking to 'optimize' their text.
-    - Article-level metrics.
-    - Feature importance.
-    - Distributions and trends over time.

 ---

 ## Data

-Currently available metrics from an external analytics source include (per article):
+Currently available metrics provided by an external analytics source include (per article):

 - `url`
 - `uniqueUsers`